Talk to us about fostering 01722 442 725

 ‘Mental Health in an Unequal World’

-By Asa Kerr-Davis and Katharine Anderson, from the Assessment and Therapy team at Five Rivers.
+By Asa Kerr-Davis and Katharine Anderson, from the Clinical Services team at Five Rivers.

 Every year, the World Federation for Mental Health organises a global Mental Health Day.
 This year, the theme of the day is ‘Mental Health in an Unequal World’.